 Aside from the surrounding buildings, the standout features of the square are, perhaps, the two statues of men atop horses.

 One statue is the 1860 rendition of Archduke Karl on a horse.
 The Archduke famously defeated Napoleon at the Battle of Aspern-Essling in 1809, which was the French Emperor’s first loss in many a year.

 (Prince Eugene’s statue)

 The second equestrian statue sits right in front of the Neue Burg.
 This one is the 1865 portrayal of Prince Eugene of Savoy, renowned military commander and owner of the Belvedere and Schloss Hof palaces.

-Another Heldenplatz feature is the Äußeres Burgtor gate, erected in 1824 to replace the one the French destroyed.
+Another Heldenplatz feature is the Äußeres Burgtor gate, erected in the 1820s to replace the one the French destroyed.

 Conceived initially as an implicit symbol of triumph, the subsequent embellishments and below-ground expansions saw it converted into a monument to the fallen (particularly those of WWI and Austrian freedom fighters from the years before and during WWII).

 How to find Heldenplatz